Onkyo TX-SR373 5.1 AV receiver review

 With 11 inputs (including HDMI, AV phonos, Bluetooth and USB), you can easily streamline and control multiple devices with a single click.

 Using a range of the latest software, this Onkyo unit provides superb audio and visual experience.
 Dolby True HD and DTS HD Master Audio technology ensure the sound is excellent.
 The visuals are just as impressive, especially as it’s 4k and 3D ready.

 As of the best 5.1 AV receivers on the markets, the Onkyo TX-SR373 scores 7/10.

 - Onkyo is know for building long lasting units

 With a stylish black metal shell, the Onkyo TX-SR373 AV will fit right into any home media or cinema set-up.

 It’s relatively heavy at 8 kg and is fairly sizeable, measuring 43.5cm (w) x 16.8 (h) x 32.6 (d) cm.
-So you’ll want to check you have enough space in your unit before you buy.
+So, you’ll want to check you have enough space in your unit before you buy.
 Sadly, this is a common complaint with Onkyo AV receivers.